However, a shortage of DPOs means many organisations appoint staff to act as DPOs without the proper level of expertise, experience or qualifications.

 They also need good communication skills, as they’ll be working with an organisation’s staff and management, as well as with its supervisory authority.

 Perhaps surprisingly, you don’t need a formal qualification to become a DPO.
-However, but training courses such as our Data Protection Officer (C-DPO) Training Course are highly beneficial for those who want guidance on how to perform the necessary tasks.
+However, training courses such as our Data Protection Officer (C-DPO) Training Course are highly beneficial for those who want guidance on how to perform the necessary tasks.

-Can organisation’s employee be a DPO?
+Can an organisation’s employee be a DPO?

 Yes.
 The position can be filled internally or externally on either a full-time or part-time basis.